 If you’re a physician looking for a change in their career, it’s important to cover all of your bases.
 Knowing Texas requirements for physician non-competes is an important part of the process.
-This is because Texas has special laws for doctor groups and doctors who enter into non-compete agreements.
+This is because Texas has special laws for doctor groups and doctors entering into such non-compete agreements.

-All physician requirements non-competes are listed out in Texas Business Code 15.50.
+All requirements of physician non-competes are listed out in Texas Business Code 15.50.
 This statute defines the criteria for enforcing non-compete agreements against physicians.
 According to the Texas State Board of Medical Examiners, any non-compete must meet the following requirements:

 - It should permit the physician to buy out the covenant at a reasonable price, or as per either party’s option and as determined by a mutual arbitrator.
 If no decision is made, a court arbitrator’s decision can bind both parties.